PrabalPiya/book-review-app/Readme.md

 # Book Review App - DevOps Project

-This is a beginner-friendly DevOps project for deploying a three-tier Book Review web application on AWS.
+This is a beginner DevOps project for deploying a three-tier Book Review web application on AWS.

 The project uses: